-Empowerment Lessons are easy for mentors to use with large groups, small groups, or individual girls.
+Empowerment Lessons are easy to use with the whole class, small groups, and individual students.
 To get started, just follow a few simple steps:

 1. Choose an Empowerment Lesson.
 Each Career Girls Empowerment video is about two minutes and focuses on a different topic.
-Review the video descriptions (or preview the videos) and introduce them in any order that best meets your mentee's needs and interests.
+Review the video descriptions (or preview the videos).
+Use the Empowerment Lessons in any order that best meets your students' needs.

 2. Download the Corresponding Resources.
 Each Empowerment Lesson has a corresponding Classroom Lesson Plan, Independent Learning Guide, and Fun Page Activity.
-Career Girls Scripts can also be a useful tool for group leaders with limited preparation time.
+These printable PDFs are accessible from each Empowerment Lesson video page.